bahmutov/cypress-examples/docs/recipes/element-is-stable.md

 Sometimes the element changes and we want to continue testing it once it stabilizes.
 Let's see how we can write such tests.

+📺 Watch this recipe explained in the video [Element's Text Becomes Stable](https://youtu.be/GrRUnQ2r7Wk).

 ## The text does not change for N milliseconds

 <!-- fiddle Element text does not change -->